Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues are related to the answer (food) but are vague enough to apply to the other choices.
-Clue 1 could apply to furniture (decorating a room), and Clue 2 could apply to vehicle (art gallery is a stretch, but is a way to make the clue more vague).
-They do create some ambiguity.
+The misinformed clues are effective at creating ambiguity.
+Clue 1, while related to the concept of food as entertainment, is vague enough to apply to other choices (movies).
+Clue 2 is related to the idea of food as self-expression but could apply to books or movies as well.

 ✅ Strengths:
 - Attempt to create ambiguity